Pectinopitys ferruginea: Uses

 Although P. ferruginea had a use as a timber, it was historically considered inferior to mataī (Prumnopitys taxifolia) and tōtara (Podocarpus totara).
-P. ferruginea wood was used to construct houses, house beams, furniture, flooring, and weatherboards.
+P. ferruginea wood was used to construct houses, beams, furniture, flooring, and weatherboards.
 It was often used as a substitution for mataī (Prumnopitys taxifolia).
 The British missionary, Richard Taylor, described the fruit as "like a plum of a spicy flavour", and an infusion of the bark was used to treat stomach aches.
 Māori would historically set up "pigeon traps" near P. ferruginea trees to capture kererū.
 European hunters also learned that kererū are often found feeding on the fruits of the tree, as such, they would often camp near the trees, waiting to capture kererū with their firearms.

 The New Zealand missionary, William Colenso, reported to botanist Thomas Kirk that the species is also known as 'toromiro' in the Māori language; Kirk believed this name was primarily used by Māori in the East Cape area.
 P. ferruginea had several medicinal purposes to Māori.
 P. ferrugineas cone pulp was used to apply on wounds to stop bleeding.
-Its gum (or sap) is very astringent and was also used as a styptic to stop bleeding from wounds.
-Its bark was infused with water to treat stomach aches and bronchitis.
+The gum (or sap) is very astringent and was also used as a styptic to stop bleeding from wounds.
+The bark was infused with water to treat stomach aches and bronchitis.
 P. ferruginea is uncommon in cultivation, limited to certain botanical gardens in warmer climates.